alextecplayz/alextecplayz.github.io/about.md

 Hi!
 I'm Alex.

-I currently go by he/him they/them pronouns, but I will switch to she/her they/them at some point when I begin to transition.
+I currently go by he/they pronouns, but I will switch to she/they at some point when I begin to transition.

-I'm 19, Transfem, Aromantic, Bisexual, Non-Binary with a hint of Asexuality, Agenderism, and Genderfluidity, living in Romania for the time being, but I'm split between staying or moving the fuck out of the country due to general bad QoL, bad politics, corruption and climate change.
+I'm 19, Transfem, Aromantic, Bisexual, Non-Binary, living in Romania for the time being, but I'm split between staying or moving the fuck out of the country due to general bad QoL, bad politics, corruption and climate change.
 I'm also an Atheist, have been since I was at least 12, but the signs were always there.
-Guess I'm a furry too, what a surprise, huh?

 ## What I do